Health Insurance Portability and Accountability Act (HIPAA)

 - Explains the duties we have regarding the use and disclosure of health information.

-- Applies to all of your records generated by the hospital, whether made by hospital personnel or your doctor.
+- Applies to all of your records generated by CCH, whether made by CCH personnel or your doctor.

 - Maintain privacy of your information;